 Why do players wear all white at Wimbledon?

-How many calories can you burn playing tennis?
+How many calories are burned playing tennis?

 Who is the youngest Grand Slam champion?